-The modality inference can be readily integrated into bi-directional type checking [PT00], which features a pair of recursively defined functions for type checking and type inference.
+The modality inference can readily be integrated into bi-directional type checking, which uses a pair of recursively defined functions for type checking and type inference [PT00].
 To work with modalities, the type checking function not only takes a term and a type as inputs, but also the current modality of the typing judgment.
-For example, when checking a term $\lambda x.M$ against a type $A \multimap{\alpha} B$ with current modality $\beta$ , the type checking function first ensures that the current modality $\beta$ is 1, then extends the current typing environment with x : A and recursively checks the term M against the type B, with the modality $\alpha$ .
+For example, when checking a term $\lambda x.M$ against a type $A \multimap{\alpha} B$ with current modality β , the type checking function first ensures that the current modality β is 1, then extends the current typing environment with x:A and recursively checks the term M against the type B, with the modality α .
 The type inference function takes a term as input and outputs the inferred type as well as the inferred modality.
-For example, when inferring the type for a term MN, the type inference function first infers a type $A \multimap{\alpha} B$ and a modality $\beta$ for M, and then it infers a type A and a modality $\gamma$ for the term N, so the type inference function will return the type B and the inferred modality $\alpha \& \beta \& \gamma$ .
+For example, when inferring the type for a term MN, the type inference function first infers a type $A \multimap{\alpha} B$ and a modality β for M, and then it infers a type A and a modality γ for the term N, so the type inference function will return the type B and the inferred modality $\alpha \& \beta \& \gamma$.